Guide to Drinking on A Diet

 With 64 calories for the vodka serving, zero calories for the soda and a negligible number of calories in a squeeze of fresh lime juice, you’re doing pretty well at sticking to your diet if you’re ordering Vodka Lime Sodas.

 Love a spirit and mixer?
-Check out our list of the top 50 British spirits of 2019.
+Check out our list of the top 50 British spirits

 There’s a common misconception that tonic, much like soda, is just water.
 Tonic actually contains a lot of sugar and calories, so by swapping your regular 210ml g&t (170 calories) for a diet alternative (115 calories) you’ll be saving 55 calories per glass.